cromandini/TATLayout/README.md

 #import <TATLayout/TATLayout.h>
 ```

+## Documentation
+Documentation is available [online](http://cocoadocs.org/docsets/TATLayout/) through [CocoaDocs](http://cocoadocs.org).
+Alternatively, you can build the documentation locally by building the __Documentation__ scheme.

 ## Usage

-Check out the [documentation](http://cocoadocs.org/docsets/TATLayout/) for a comprehensive look at all of the APIs available in TATLayout.
+Check out the documentation for a comprehensive look at all of the APIs available in TATLayout.

 #### Creating constraints with equation format strings: